-Whether you’re updating the design of your bathroom or simply replacing a single cracked tile, it’s critical not to damage the wall underneath.
-It is feasible to remove bathroom tiles without causing damage to your plaster walls, but it can be difficult, time-consuming, and irritating.
+Tiles are most commonly used for walls and backsplashes as they offer a better surface look and are easier to clean as well.
+If you are thinking about updating the design of your bathroom or simply replacing a single cracked tile, it’s critical not to damage the wall underneath.
+It is feasible to remove tiles from plasterboard walls, but it can be time-consuming, and irritating if you are not an expert DIYer.

 Table of Contents